 Increased insulin resistance is the first step towards prediabetes and type 2 diabetes.
 In fact, type 2 diabetes is caused and defined by strong insulin resistance.

-Increased insulin resistance is also associated with an increased risk of many aging-related diseases and symptoms, like heart attacks, hypertension, Alzheimer’s disease, being overweight and having difficulty losing weight, osteoarthritis, macular degeneration, and so on.
+Increased insulin resistance is also associated with an increased risk of many aging-related diseases and symptoms, like heart attacks, hypertension, Alzheimer’s disease, belly fat, being overweight and having difficulty losing weight, osteoarthritis, macular degeneration, and so on.

 When we get older, we automatically become more insulin resistant.
 It’s a part of the aging process.
 However, you can considerably slow down the pace of insulin resistance.
 The opposite of insulin resistance is insulin sensitivity.
 The more sensitive and less resistant your body is to insulin, the healthier.
 So it’s very important to be insulin sensitive as long as possible.